Deconvolution in unlinked linear models: Main results

 Now suppose that $Y = y_0$, a realization from the distribution of $\beta_0^T X + \epsilon = z_0 + \epsilon$.
 The true mean $z_0$ is unknown and the goal is to use the estimator of the conditional density given in \eqref{eq: estimator-Z|Y} to make inference about $z_0$ given that $Y=y_0$ was observed.
-We consider the point estimators
+We consider

 which can be computed via numerical methods.
 In a Bayesian modelling framework, interval estimators can also be considered.
 These are derived as credible intervals based on the quantiles of the distribution of $Z|Y=y_0$, which are in turn obtained via $\widehat f_{Z|Y=y_0}$. {Let $Q_{Z|Y}(\cdot |y_0)$ be the quantile function of $Z|Y=y_0$.
 For a given probability $p\in (0,1)$, consider the estimator